blahosyl/enlightened-publishing/README.md

 Color variables were used instead of hard-coding colors for each element, so that the overall color scheme can easily be modified in the future if needed.
 This was based on the [W3Schools tutorial on variables](https://www.w3schools.com/css/css3_variables.asp), a resource pointed out by my mentor.

-### Images
+### Imagery

+#### Hero image

-The [hero image of the Problems & Solutions section](https://www.pexels.com/photo/blue-and-green-sky-and-mountain-3617500/) shows an arctic landsape with mountains, water, and northern lights.
+The [hero image](https://www.pexels.com/photo/blue-and-green-sky-and-mountain-3617500/) shows an arctic landsape with mountains, water, and northern lights.
 It alludes to the client's professional background in Norway.
 The northern lights evoke a sense of awe and hope (light in the darkness).

+#### Problems & Solutions

+##### Problems

+The Problems subsection features grayscale images tinted dark with one of the main colors of the website.

+The first image shows a huge pile of papers stacked in a haphazard fashion, symbolising the large amout of academic publications on the one hand, and the multitude of journals and publishers on the other hand.

+The second image shows a person in front of a computer in a frustrated pose, illustrating an frequent reaction to the current state of affairs in academic publishing.
+I chose a picture of a female-read person of color, as these groups are underrepresented in academia (and in general).

+##### Solutions

+The Solutions subsection features colored images, only slightly tinted with the website's light main color.

+The first image shows a modern, spacious, brightly lit library, symbolising a more open and more efficient future to come.
+This picture also illustrates the multitude of information and aptitudes that can be acquired at this workshop.

+The second picure shows the client on stage, giving a speech, in a dynamic and engaging pose.

+#### About

-The [hero image of the about section](https://raw.githubusercontent.com/blahosyl/academic-publishing/main/assets/images/curtrice-green-2.webp) shows the client in a confident pose in front of a grafitti wall.
+The [About section](https://raw.githubusercontent.com/blahosyl/academic-publishing/main/assets/images/curtrice-green-2.webp) shows the client in a confident pose in front of a grafitti wall.
 It centers the client as both competent and approachable.

 ### Typography

 [Google Fonts](https://fonts.google.com/) are used in this project.
 The client chose [Roboto Slab](https://fonts.google.com/specimen/Roboto+Slab?subset=latin&noto.script=Latn) for headings, and [Lato](https://fonts.google.com/specimen/Lato?subset=latin&noto.script=Latn) for normal text.

-### Imagery

 ### Wireframes